Site Search:

 The Massachusetts Union of Public Housing Tenants provides trainings for hearing officers and panel members about how to handle grievances.
 If the housing authority is setting up a hearing panel or recruiting new panel members at your housing authority, you may want to suggest to the housing authority that they contact the Mass.
 Union for training assistance.
 They can be reached at 617-825-9750.

-What happens at a public housing grievance hearing?
+What happens at a grievance hearing?

 The hearing must be conducted in a fair manner.
 At the hearing, the hearing officer or panel will ask both you and the housing authority to tell your side of the story.
 It is not uncommon for a hearing officer or panel to ask a tenant to go first.
 At the hearing, both you and the housing authority have the right to: